Roguelikes and narrative design with Hades creative director Greg Kasavin

 "...Can we use the genre format to tell a story?
 A thing I would think about often is even in the hardest-core roguelike game where it resets you completely to nothing from one playthrough to another, there is in fact, something that you carry forward, which is your knowledge of the mechanics in the game, right?

-"So using your knowledge, you can get farther and farther in a game like Spelunky, or you name it.
+"So using your knowledge, you can get farther and farther in a game like Spelunky.
 So it was a fun thought exercise to think of a game premise where the character had the same ability.
 So it leads you to well, what sort of character would still remember what happened after they die?
 Well, what about a character who's just immortal--like they don't die for real, Because you don't really die for real in roguelike games?

 "...What if there was a roguelike with narrative continuity, where every time you run into a boss, they remember, you start keeping a tally of who won this time, who won last time.
 And it was fun to think about...We had done a game with a complex narrative in Pyre just before so it wasn't that intimidating of a starting point.
 And we started chipping away at it basically, in early access. ...And then here we are."